owncloud/docs/docs/build-the-docs.md

 nvm install
 ```

-You can switch to a version of Node at any time using the following command:
+You can switch to a specific version of Node at any time using the following command:

 ```
 nvm use 10